-Plan and priorities for use of funds, by funding source, including Part B funds, Part C funds, State funds, and other funds, whether current, increased, or one-time funding, and methodology for distribution of funds, and use of funds to build capacity of existing Centers, establish new Centers, and/or increase statewide reach of Network.
-Detailed description of the plans for expanding, building, and/or adjusting the statewide network of CILs based on increased funding, new funding, one-time funding, or cuts in funding.
+Plan and priorities for use of funds, by funding source, including Part B funds, Part C funds, State funds, and other funds, whether current, increased, or one-time funding, and methodology for distribution of funds.
+Use of funds to build capacity of existing Centers, establish new Centers, and/or increase the statewide reach of the Network.
+(Follow the instructions in Title VII, Part C of the Rehabilitation Act of 1973, as amended.)

 Definition of served, unserved, and underserved.